-There for every child in times of emergency
+There for every child in times of crisis

 Humanitarian action for children

 Emergency situations are a fact of life for many children in this region.
-During emergencies, children’s health, security and well-being are compromised as families and communities are broken up and basic social infrastructure is destroyed.
-Temporary shelters often become permanent homes in which children have no access to education, health and other services.
+During emergencies, children’s health, security and well-being are compromised as family and community networks are broken and basic social infrastructure is disrupted.
+Temporary shelters often become permanent homes in which children have no or limited access to education, healthcare and other critical services.

 The Asia-Pacific region is one of the most disaster-prone in the world, with 10 of the world’s 15 most at-risk countries.

 Chronic and protracted humanitarian situations due to unresolved conflicts and political instability affect millions of children and their families across the region.
 Armed conflict, civil unrest and insecurity continue to pose risks to the survival, safety and protection of children in countries such as Myanmar, Philippines, Indonesia, Thailand and Papua New Guinea.
 Hundreds of thousands of people in the region are displaced within their own country due to the long-running conflicts and sectarian violence, while more than half a million people have fled across a border and become refugees.

 Over 60 per cent of the worlds’ disaster victims live in Asia and the Pacific.
 This region suffers from the highest losses caused by natural hazards such as earthquakes, floods, tsunamis, typhoons and volcanoes.
 The hydro-meteorological disasters are expected to become more frequent and severe due to climate change, deforestation, rapid urbanization and population growth, leading to grave consequences for the most marginalized segments of the population.
 Children are particularly vulnerable, as they are least able to protect themselves from these growing risks and depend on basic goods and services.

 A silent emergency of under-nutrition defines daily reality for many children and their families.